NASA-PDS/registry-ref-data/README.md

 3. Commit your changes and push them

-4. The new reference dataset will be published in the Latest release of the repository
+4. The new reference dataset will be published in the Latest release of the repository and automatically used by the docker compose deployment in the `NASA-PDS/registry` repository.